David Bowie tunes

 Two years later, on his second album, David has his first hit in Space Oddity.
 A genius move as only a few months earlier, Neil Armstrong had just been the first man on the moon and the whole world had gone space crazy.

-In 1970, Bowie’s next album is released, named The Man Who Sold The World.
+In 1970, Bowie’s next album was released, named The Man Who Sold The World.
 It had no singles, although the title track has become one of David’s best-known tunes.
 In 1995, Nirvana released their acoustic cover version on the MTV Unplugged in New York album.

 In 1971, Hunky Dory comes out, now most songs were composed on the piano, rather than the guitar.
 Three big tunes are found here in Changes, Oh!
 You Pretty Things, and the epic Life On Mars?